ChacMaster/DataDigger/README.md

 - Extract it to its own folder
 - Double-click DataDigger.pf

-If you cannot compile due to version restrictions, the .r files can be downloaded separately.
-Unzip the file for your Progress version in the same folder as the sources.
+If you cannot compile due to version restrictions, the .r files can be downloaded separately.<br/> Unzip the file with objects for your Progress version in the same folder as the sources.

 More info on the [wiki](https://github.com/patrickTingen/DataDigger/wiki/HowTo-InstallDataDigger)